| Traveling Time: A Poetry and Prose Antholog

 Poetry Council of NC.
 Her poems have been published in Crucible, Tar

-River, Bay Leaves and other magazines and several anthologies, including
+River, Bay Leaves and other magazines and several anthologies,

-NC.
+home to Bailey, NC.
 N Jerome Norris

 lives with his beautiful wife alongside a pond near New Bern, NC.
-He writes
+He

-to time.
+time to time.
 O Megan Oteri grew up in Chicago and Wyoming, but now

 lives in Wilson, NC with her husband and newborn son.Publishing

-credits include:This Day: Diaries
+credits include:This Day:

-of American Women, Eagles of Light, Cowgirl, Rodeo News, Mamalode,
+Diaries of American Women, Eagles of Light, Cowgirl, Rodeo News, Mamalode,

 and various anthologies.
 Her writing and photos can be found at: and She misses her native land, Wyoming, but is currently